RACGP Fellowship Support Program (FSP): Everything You Need to Know

 Doctors remain eligible for A1 rates for the duration of the program and until Fellowship is awarded.

-• MMM1 placements are only approved under extenuating circumstances
+• MMM1 placements are only approved in extenuating circumstances.

-Use the Health Workforce Locator and select MMM (2019) and DPA for GPs to confirm eligibility.
+Use the Health Workforce Locator (select MMM 2019 + DPA for GPs) to confirm eligibility.

-If you're subject to 19AB, you must still meet your DPA obligations throughout your time on FSP.
+If you're subject to 19AB, you must continue to meet your DPA obligations throughout the program.

 Your FSP placement site must be accredited under:

-If your practice meets the first but not the second, RACGP will assist in meeting the training standards.
+If your practice currently meets the first standard but not the second, RACGP will provide support to achieve the training accreditation.

-Supervision is a core requirement of the FSP, regardless of your registration status.
+Supervision is a core requirement of FSP, regardless of registration status.

 Supervisor Criteria:

-• Ideally AGPT-accredited (or will become accredited with RACGP support during year 1)
+• Ideally AGPT-accredited (or will become accredited with RACGP support in Year 1)

 Supervisor Commitments: